rizkysaputradev/rizkysaputradev/README.md

 ## 🌱 Biography
  🎐 Hi, I am a computer science engineer originated from Indonesia and South Korea.
 Primarily specializes at artificial intelligence and embedded systems.

-🎓 I am an undergraduate Computer Science and Engineering (CSE) student at Seoul National University, currently expected to graduate in early 2026.
+🎓 I am an undergraduate Computer Science and Engineering (CSE) student at Seoul National University, currently graduating at February of 2026.

 📚 I plan to pursue graduate studies in Computer Science (CS) at the University of Tokyo starting around 2027, with a focus towards advanced systems, intelligence research, and theoretical foundations.